shawneda/gatsby-starter-netlify-cms/src/pages/products/index.md

       items:
         - Content Services
       plan: 'Content '
-      price: '1000 and above '
+      price: 1000+
     - description: >-
-        Build a comprehensive for how to plan, create, distribute, and promote your company.
+        Build a comprehensive strategy to on how to plan, create, distribute, and promote communications for your company.
       items:
         - Content Strategy
       plan: Strategy
-      price: '500'
+      price: 500+
     - description: >-
         Customized communications training that can be created for online or onsite training or a combination.
       items:
         - Customized Communications Training
       plan: Training
-      price: '2500'
+      price: 2500+
 ---